ashok-arjun/Zero-Shot-Sketch-Based-Image-Retrieval/README.md

 # Zero-shot sketch-based image retrieval

 Using a semantic-aware network and a triplet loss along with a domain-classifying adversarial loss with a deep convolutional feature extractor, the problem of retrieving images from a large-database using ambiguous sketches has been addressed.
-This problem has been addressed in the **zero-shot scenario**, where the test sketches/images are from **unseen classes** and the deep feature extractor's output embedding distances have been used to retrieve the top k closest images.
+This problem has been addressed in the **zero-shot scenario**, where the test sketches/images are from **unseen classes** and the deep feature extractor's output embedding distances have been used to retrieve the top k closest images from the image database of the unseen classes.

 # Results